-- abort, i.e., discard the results of SEE execution.
-This course of action would make sense if the activities performed inside SEE are no longer relevant (or useful) in the context of changes to the main file system. - retry, i.e., discard the results of SEE execution, create a new SEE environment, redo the actions that were just performed within the SEE, and then try to commit again.
-If the conflict were due to activities on the host OS that are relatively infrequent, e.g., the result of a cron job or actions of other users that are unlikely to be repeated, then the retry has a high probability of allowing a successful commit.
-(Note that the retry will likely start with the same system state as the first time and hence will have the same net effect as the first time.) - resolve conflicts, i.e., the user manually examines the files involved in the conflict (and their contents) and determines if it is safe to commit; and if so, what the merged contents of the files involved in the conflict.
+- -abort, that is, discard the results of SEE execution.
+This course of action would make sense if the activities performed inside SEE are longer be relevant (or useful) in the context of changes to the main file system. - -retry, that is, discard the results of SEE execution, create a new SEE environment, redo the actions that were just performed within the SEE, and then try to commit again.
+If the conflict were due to activities on the host OS that are relatively infrequent, for example, the result of a cron job or actions of other users that are unlikely to be repeated, then the retry has a high probability of allowing a successful commit.
+(Note that the retry will likely start with the same system state as the first time and hence will have the same net effect as the first time.)

+-resolve conflicts, that is, the user manually examines the files involved in the conflict (and their contents) and determines if it is safe to commit; and if so, what is the merged contents of the files involved in the conflict.
 The commit criteria will identify the list of files involved in the conflict and the associated operations, but the rest of the steps need to be performed manually.